-On the next page are questions and statements you can include in the exhibit.
+On the next page are questions and statements they can include in the exhibit.
 The most important questions and statements, however, are the ones your students write.
-Encourage them to make an exhibit that explains how simple machines work--and how they enable people to do work with less time and effort.
-This is just the beginning of a project you can expand as far as the students' interest and imaginations can go.
-As they organize the exhibit, they will develop research, writing, and critical and creative thinking skills.
+Encourage them to make an exhibit that explains how simple machines work--and how they enable people to do more work with less time and effort.

+As they organize the exhibit, they will develop knowledge and research, writing, and critical and creative thinking skills.